webzille/colorutility/README.md

 ## Credit

-The original authoer for the conversion methods between RYB and RGB methods is Arah J. Leonard used under the MIT license. (https://github.com/bahamas10/node-rgb2ryb/blob/master/rgb2ryb.js)(Source code) that was ported to JavaScript I ported to PHP.
+The original authoer for the conversion methods between RYB and RGB methods is Arah J. Leonard used under the MIT license.
+[Source code](https://github.com/bahamas10/node-rgb2ryb/blob/master/rgb2ryb.js) that was ported to JavaScript I ported to PHP.
 I don't know where the original code is but that is what I found and used that works here.

 ## Contributing